Last Updated: February 09, 2023

 - The categories of sources for the Personal Information we collected about you.

-- If we sold your Personal Information, or disclosed your Personal Information for a business purpose, two separate lists disclosing:
+- If we sold, shared, or disclosed your Personal Information for a business purpose, two separate lists disclosing:

-(i) sales, identifying the Personal Information categories that each category of recipient purchased; and
+(i) for sharing or sales, the Personal Information categories that each category of recipient received; and

-(ii) disclosures for a business purpose, identifying the Personal Information categories that each category of recipient obtained.
+(ii) for disclosures for a business purpose, the Personal Information categories that each category of recipient obtained.

 (b) Right to Request Deletion of Personal Information

-You have the right to request that we delete any of your Personal Information that we collected from you and retained, subject to certain exceptions, including if we need the Personal Information for a reason related to our business, such as:
+You have the right to request that we delete any of your Personal Information that we collected from you and retained, subject to certain exceptions, including if we or our service providers or contractors need the Personal Information for a reason related to our business, such as:

-(2) detecting and resolving issues related to security or functionality;
+(2) detecting and resolving issues related to security, security incidents, protecting against malicious, deceptive, fraudulent, or illegal activity, or prosecuting those responsible for such activities;

-(5) exercising free speech or ensuring another’s exercise of free speech; or
+(6) exercising free speech or ensuring another’s exercise of free speech or another right provided for by law;

-(6) using the information for internal purposes that a consumer might reasonably expect.
+(7) using the information for internal purposes that a consumer might reasonably expect based on a consumer’s relationship with us; or

 After we receive and confirm your verifiable consumer request, we will delete your Personal Information from our records within the time period required by the CCPA, unless an exception applies.